Stool ova and parasites exam

 Toggle: English / Spanish

-Stool ova and parasites exam is a laboratory test to determine if a stool sample contains parasites or eggs (ova) that are associated with intestinal infections.
+Stool ova and parasites exam is a lab test to look for parasites or eggs (ova) in a stool sample.
+The parasites are associated with intestinal infections.

 Parasites and stool ova exam